Bernie Ecclestone 'happy' to extend Bahrain's contract

 Formula 1 boss Bernie Ecclestone says he would be happy to give the Bahrain Grand Prix a further five-year contract despite controversy over the setting.

-He previously said the Bahrain government were "stupid in a lot of ways" to host a race because of the opportunity it gave political protestors.
+He previously said the Bahrain government were to host a race because of the opportunity it gave political protestors.

 "We're happy to give a new contract for five years," said Ecclestone.

 "I feel they do a super job and don't see any problems."